Dogs come in all shapes, sizes, and energy levels. But no matter how big or small, exercise is an essential part of raising a healthy pooch.

-For some, a daily walk might be all it takes — especially if your dog has a yard to romp in.
-For others, it might take multiple walks, a play session or two, and even a trip to the park in order to keep them satisfied.
+For some, a daily walk might be all it takes—especially if your dog has a yard to romp in.
+For others, it might take multiple walks, a play session or two, and even a trip to the park to keep them satisfied.

 However, the exact amount of activity that’s best for your dog depends on a number of factors.

-No matter what, according to the American Society for the Prevention of Cruelty to Animals, (ASPCA), all breeds need some type of regular exercise.
+No matter what, all breeds need some type of regular exercise.

 Look for cues in your dog's behavior.
 Are they chewing up your shoes?
 They could be letting out pent up energy.
 In fact, many behavioral issues are linked to exercise.
 An over-active pup trapped in an under-active environment can grow destructive.